scala/scala3/docs/docs/reference/extend/local-coherence.md

 def transform[F[_] : Monad : Traverse](x: F[A], f: A => A) = { ... x.map(f) ... }
 ```
 The call to `map` in the body of that function would be in error, because it is ambiguous - we don't know whether we should call the `map` method defined in `Monad` or
 the one defined in `Traverse`.
-To see this in more detail, expand the context bounds in `transform` and add a type ascription `x`:
+To see this in more detail, expand the context bounds in `transform` and add a type ascription for `x`:

 ```scala
 def transform[F[_], A](x: F[A], f: A => A)(